 The following is a guide to important information that you should consider in connection with the services provided by Renaissance Investment Management to our clients.
 We are providing this information to you in accordance with the amended rules issued by the U.S. Department of Labor (the "DOL") under ERISA Section 408(b)(2).
-If you have any questions concerning information provided in this guide, please contact Renaissance at <a href="mailto:complease:compleas
+If you have any questions concerning information provided in this guide, please contact Renaissance at compliance@reninv.com or at 513-723-4500.
+Renaissance's ADV Part 2 can be downloaded from our website at www.reninv.com at the bottom of our home page.

 Sec.
-Required Information Location(s) of Disclosures or Disclosure I Description of the services we (or an affiliate or subcontractor) provide or reasonably expect to provide to the covered plan.
-The services that we provide our clients are described in your investment management agreement with Renaissance in conjunction with referenced amendments, appendixes or addendums.
-II If applicable, a statement that we (or an affiliate or subcontractor) will provide, or reasonably expect to provide, services directly to the ERISA plan (or an investment vehicle that holds ERISA "plan assets") as a fiduciary within the meaning of section 3(21) of ERISA.
+Required Information Location(s) of Disclosures or Disclosure Ι Description of the services we (or an affiliate or subcontractor) provide or reasonably expect to provide to the covered plan.
+The services that we provide our clients are described in your investment management agreement with Renaissance in conjunction with referenced amendments, appendixes, or addendums.
+11 If applicable, a statement that we (or an affiliate or subcontractor) will provide, or reasonably expect to provide, services directly to the ERISA plan (or an investment vehicle that holds ERISA "plan assets") as a fiduciary within the meaning of Section 3(21) of ERISA.
 Renaissance provides services to the covered plan as a fiduciary within the meaning of section 3(21) of ERISA.
-III If applicable, a statement that we (or an affiliate or subcontractor) will provide, or reasonably expect to provide, services directly to the ERISA plan as an investment adviser registered under the Investment Advisers Act of 1940 (the "Advisers Act") or any state law.
+If applicable, a statement that we (or an affiliate or subcontractor) will provide, or reasonably expect to provide, services directly to the ERISA plan as an investment adviser registered under the Investment Advisers Act of 1940 (the "Advisers Act") or any state law.
 We provide services to the ERISA plan as a registered investment adviser under the Investment Advisers Act of 1940, as amended.
 IV A description of the compensation that we, our affiliates, or our subcontractors reasonably expect to receive directly from the ERISA plan for the services described in Section I above ("direct" compensation).
 Our "direct" compensation from our clients is described in your investment management agreement with Renaissance in conjunction with referenced amendments, appendixes, addendums, a schedule of fees, or our ADV Part 2A.